ajh30117/SunSymbolsWebsite/src/content/posts/technical-writing-checklist.md

 >4. **Build disicipline and good work habits**

-Below is an actionable checklist I follow for my technical writing and editing projects.
-The checklist is largely inspired (but heavily edited) by [Google's Technical Writing Courses for Engineers](https://developers.google.com/tech-writing/one).
+Below is an actionable checklist that can be used for technical writing and editing projects.
+The checklist is inspired by [Google's Technical Writing Courses for Engineers](https://developers.google.com/tech-writing/one).

-The courses were constructive, but I wanted to view the information in a concise, actionable format.
-A checklist format makes it easy to apply the course's lessons directly to my writing.
-Maybe others will also find it useful.

 ## Tech Writing Checklist